-Our overall vision for English is to instil a love for reading and the written and spoken word, which will broaden our children's horizons and give them greater access to the cultural life of our nation.
+Our overall vision for English is to instil a love for reading and the written and spoken word which will broaden our children's horizons and give them greater access to the cultural life of our nation.
 This shall be achieved through various activities during the school day and include daily ERIS (Everybody Reads In Scargill) sessions, whole class 'shared' reading and opportunities to 'hook' the children into writing to engage and enthuse them.
-We teach phonics using Little Wandle Letters and Sounds Revised.
-We use the 'Talk for Writing' approach in English.
-This is a creative and fun yet rigorous approach to writing which has a proven record of accelerating children's learning.
 Regular reading events are held to encourage parental involvement in their child's reading.